OpenEvalProject/evals/manuscripts/elife-97018/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/04xv2pc41 School of Grassland Science, Beijing Forestry University Beijing China
+1. School of Grassland Science, Beijing Forestry University Beijing China ([ROR:04xv2pc41](https://ror.org/04xv2pc41))
-2. https://ror.org/026zzn846 Biological and Experimental Psychology, School of Biological and Behavioural Sciences, Queen Mary University of London London United Kingdom
+2. Biological and Experimental Psychology, School of Biological and Behavioural Sciences, Queen Mary University of London London United Kingdom ([ROR:026zzn846](https://ror.org/026zzn846))
-3. https://ror.org/01vjw4z39 Department of Psychology, School of Public Health, Southern Medical University Guangzhou China
+3. Department of Psychology, School of Public Health, Southern Medical University Guangzhou China ([ROR:01vjw4z39](https://ror.org/01vjw4z39))
-4. https://ror.org/01vjw4z39 Guangdong-Hong Kong-Macao Greater Bay Area Center for Brain Science and Brain-Inspired Intelligence, Southern Medical University Guangzhou China
+4. Guangdong-Hong Kong-Macao Greater Bay Area Center for Brain Science and Brain-Inspired Intelligence, Southern Medical University Guangzhou China ([ROR:01vjw4z39](https://ror.org/01vjw4z39))
-5. https://ror.org/04xv2pc41 Beijing Key Laboratory for Forest Pest Control, Beijing Forestry University Beijing China
+5. Beijing Key Laboratory for Forest Pest Control, Beijing Forestry University Beijing China ([ROR:04xv2pc41](https://ror.org/04xv2pc41))
-6. https://ror.org/05v9jqt67 College of Forestry and Landscape Architecture, South China Agricultural University Guangzhou China
+6. College of Forestry and Landscape Architecture, South China Agricultural University Guangzhou China ([ROR:05v9jqt67](https://ror.org/05v9jqt67))

 † Corresponding author

 ## Abstract

-Bumblebees ( Bombus terrestris ) have been shown to engage in string-pulling behavior to access rewards.
+Bumblebees (Bombus terrestris) have been shown to engage in string-pulling behavior to access rewards.
 The objective of this study was to elucidate whether bumblebees display means-end comprehension in a string-pulling task.
 We presented bumblebees with two options: one where a string was connected to an artificial flower containing a reward and the other presenting an interrupted string.
 Bumblebees displayed a consistent preference for pulling connected strings over interrupted ones after training with a stepwise pulling technique.
 When exposed to novel string colors, bees continued to exhibit a bias towards pulling the connected string.
 This suggests that bumblebees engage in featural generalization of the visual display of the string connected to the flower in this task.
 If the view of the string connected to the flower was restricted during the training phase, the proportion of bumblebees choosing the connected strings significantly decreased.
 Similarly, when the bumblebees were confronted with coiled connected strings during the testing phase, they failed to identify and reject the interrupted strings.
 This finding underscores the significance of visual consistency in enabling the bumblebees to perform the task successfully.
 Our results suggest that bumblebees’ ability to distinguish between continuous strings and interrupted strings relies on a combination of image matching and associative learning, rather than means-end understanding.
 These insights contribute to a deeper understanding of the cognitive processes employed by bumblebees when tackling complex spatial tasks.

 ## Introduction